 our Forestry Commission advisor.
 For a map of the burial ground,

-A further 10500 trees have now been planted in the new area,
+A further 10500 trees have now been planted in the North Glebe,

 again in a scheme designed by our Forestry Commission advisor

-to match the original design of the current area, and this
+to match the original design of the current area.
+This

 new planting includes more of the original species as above,

 as well as barberry, whitebeam, yew and alder trees, which

 Burials at Barton

 take place in the glades surrounded by trees, the graves ultimately